Learning Lab @ Rolfe

 Reserving the Lab

-Class reservation requests will be evaluated at the end of week six of the preceding quarter.
+The lab is available to reserve on weekdays between 9:00 am and 5:00 pm during any ‘Open / Free use’ hours listed below.
 Scheduling priority will be given to Humanities classes that best utilize available resources including: laptops, specialized software, mobile displays/projection equipment, other hardware, and special room layouts.

 Scheduling conflicts after considering resource utilization, will be prioritized in the order received.